juntylpro1/secure-enterprise/catalog-manifest.md

 usage
 :   Information on how to embed the architecture or run it locally.

+licenses
+:   Information about the end-user license agreements that users are required to accept when they install the product.
+The license agreements are in addition to the {{site.data.keyword.cloud_notm}} Services Agreement.

+    name
+    :   The license name.

+    url
+    :   A URL to where the user can access the license agreement.

 compliance
 :   Section header that indicates that the architecture is compliant.